nashpitre/nashpitre.github.io/blog/_posts/getting through the fog.md

+---
+layout: post
 Date: 10/19/19
-Permalink: fog
+permalink: fog

-# Getting Through The Fog
+title: Getting Through The Fog
+---

 For weeks, months, and almost a year now, there’s been fog clouding my life: in my thoughts, direction, relationships, purpose, and heart.
 It feels like a never-ending season of uncertainty.
 During these moments, the fog blocks all clarity, and all I want at that time is to simply see again.